Where Creativity and Tradition Intertwine

 North Georgia Basketry

 Welcome to the North Georgia Basketry Guild.
-Our organization provides weaving events for the Forsyth, Dawsonville, Dahlonega and Hall communities in North Georgia.
+Our organization provides weaving events for the Forsyth, Dawsonville, Dahlonega, and Hall communities in North Georgia.
+Whether you’re a seasoned Georgia basket maker or simply curious about the craft, you’ll find a warm, creative space here.

 Georgia’s centuries-old weaving tradition is a rich part of its cultural heritage.
 Highlights include: